 Other key characteristics of the relaxation model highlighted by I. Solomon stays about the transition probability ratios denoted by $w_{0}:w_{1}:w_{2}=2:3:12$ (see comment on page $6$ of Ref. \cite{muller-warmuth1983}).
 The same characteristic can be played if Eq. (\ref{SpectralDensityPositiveSignals}) is rewritten as $6J_{p} = 2J_{-}+3J_{I}+3J_{S}+12J_{+} $, where each constant coefficient is proportional to each transition probability.
 A similar property is stressed analyzing Eq. (\ref{SpectralDensityNegativeSignals}).

 The computation of those parameter values must be applied to predict the longitudinal magnetization dynamics of the $I$ nuclear specie at the three experimental setups, which are displayed on the right of Fig. \ref{fig:LongitudinalMagnetization}.
-The saturation (solid red line) and the population inversion (solid blue line) of the $S$ nuclear species experiments highlight the enhancement effect on the magnetization of the $I$ specie.
-In contrast, the population inversion of both species (solid green line) reveals the standard dynamics of the inversion-recovery experiment \cite{abragam1994Book}.
-Those predictions evidence the efficiency of the enhancement effect by twice times the longitudinal magnetization of the population inversion (solid blue line) against the population saturation (solid red line) experiment.
+The saturation (red circle symbols) and the population inversion (blue square symbols) of the $S$ nuclear species experiments highlight the enhancement effect on the magnetization of the $I$ specie.
+In contrast, the population inversion of both species (green star symbols) reveals the standard dynamics of the inversion-recovery experiment \cite{abragam1994Book}.
+Those predictions evidence the efficiency of the enhancement effect by twice times the longitudinal magnetization of the population inversion (blue square symbols) against the population saturation (red circle symbols) experiment.
 The longitudinal magnetization of the $S$ nuclear specie at the three experimental setups was computed, and those results reveal the standard dynamics of the inversion-recovery experiment \cite{abragam1994Book}, but they are not shown.

 Additionally, the analytical approach introduced in this study helps to determine the precise time $t_{\text{m}}$ of enhancement to achieve the maximum magnetization value.
-This maximum can be found {by} differentiating Eq. (\ref{MagnetizationZAdimenEspecieISaturationSnuclei}) or (\ref{MagnetizationZAdimenEspecieIInversionSnuclei}) and equating it to zero, $ \partial\left(\Upsilon_{\text{Inv}}^{I} \left( t\right)\right)/\partial t =0$.
+This maximum can be found by differentiating Eq. (\ref{MagnetizationZAdimenEspecieISaturationSnuclei}) or (\ref{MagnetizationZAdimenEspecieIInversionSnuclei}) and equating it to zero, $ \partial\left(\Upsilon_{\text{Inv}}^{I} \left( t\right)\right)/\partial t =0$.
 Therefore, the maximum magnetization happens at